pandas-hunter/SOTA-Placemarker/README.md

 <br />
 <br />
 <h3>Installation</h3>
-Place the required files and folders into this folder<br />
+Place the contents of the download folder in this repo into your game's Lua folder<br />
 <br />
 [Your Game's Datapath]\Portalarium\Shroud of the Avatar\Lua
 <br />